 Older Homes Count

-To start the job of determining the average size of a bathroom in the US, you should first understand what a full bathroom entails.
-The average full bathroom in the US incorporates a shower, bathtub, vanity, and a toilet.
-Many newer homes combine the shower and bathtub into one, which makes the size of the room nearly identical to a three-quarter bathroom, with a bathtub.
-This works out to about 40 square feet.
-A variation of this set up is the Jack and Jill bathroom, also called a “Peek-a-Boo” bathroom, which is much like having an ensuite for two adjoining bedrooms.
-Privacy is ensured by having locks on the doors of both entrances, or you can also have a little fun by not using locks.
+To begin determining the average size of a bathroom in the US, you should first understand what a full bathroom is and what it includes.
+A full bathroom in the US includes a shower, bathtub, vanity with a sink, and a toilet.
+Many newer homes combine the shower and bathtub into one structure, which can make the size of a full bathroom nearly identical to that of a three-quarter bathroom.
+The average full bathroom size comes to about 40 square feet.
+A variation of the full bathroom layout is the Jack and Jill bathroom, also called a “peekaboo” bathroom.
+Having this type of full bathroom is similar to having an ensuite for two adjoining bedrooms.
+Privacy is ensured by installing and using locks on the doors of both entrances to the bathroom, which connects the bedrooms to one another.

-Jack and Jill bathrooms tend to run a little larger than most since there must be clearance for both doors to open on either end.
-The sinks/vanity in a Jack and Jill bathroom is normally double the size of a regular bathroom.
-A peek-a-boo bathroom normally has twin facilities on either side of a tub/shower, which is situated in the middle.
-All of these variations can raise havoc on average sizes, however, but generally, they can add as much as three additional feet onto a bathroom’s size.
-If you include a double vanity, add in a range of between 75 and 110 square feet.
+Jack and Jill bathrooms tend to be a little larger than most other full bathrooms, since there must be clearance for both doors to open on either end.
+The sink(s) and vanity in a Jack and Jill bathroom are normally double the size of those in a regular full bathroom.
+A peekaboo bathroom normally has twin facilities on either side of the shower and or bathtub.
+The shower is typically situated between the two vanities.
+These variations can raise havoc on average sizes, but generally, Jack and Jill bathrooms can add as much as three additional feet onto a bathroom’s size.
+If you include a double vanity or double sink, a full bathroom can take up space in a total range of 75 to 110 square feet.

-Remember that little issue we discussed having a small versus a large home?
-This is where that comes into play to a great extent.
-Averages can go up or down depending on the overall size of the home.
-In a new home, this can be between 2,000 and 3,000 square feet.
-The average of all bathrooms, not including the master bathroom, is 146 square feet.
+Average full bathroom size can increase or decrease depending on the overall size of the home.
+The average new home size can fall between 2,000 and 3,000 square feet.
+The average size of all the bathrooms in a home, not including the primary or master bathroom, is 146 square feet.

-Just when you thought it was safe to go back into the bathroom, there’s another chink in the porcelain.
-This comes in the form of what is normally called a master bathroom.
-A master bathroom differs from a full bathroom in that the former is usually intended to serve a couple versus a single person.
-A master bathroom is typically the largest in a new home, and range from 115 square feet to 210 square feet, with an average running about 160 square feet.
+A primary, or master bathroom differs from a regular full bathroom in that the former is usually intended to serve a couple or a single homeowner versus a guest, guests, or child(ren).
+A primary bathroom is typically the largest in a new home.
+Master bathrooms can range in size from 115 to 210 square feet, with the average at about 160 square feet.

 Half Baths and Powder Rooms

-A half-bath is normally considered a second bath in most homes.
-It is also a possibility to be the bath that is located in a basement or other out-of-the-way location.
-After all, why not have a small half-bath in the basement instead of having to go upstairs?
-And if you did opt to have a small shower in a half-bath–which would then make it more than just a half-bath–you could lavish it up by installing fancy showerheads.
+A half-bath is often considered a second bath in many homes.
+It is also possible that the powder room can be the bath located in a basement or other out-of-the-way location.
+After all, why not have a small half-bath in the basement instead of having to climb the stairs?

 Emphasizing the idea that a bathroom is what you call it, a small bathroom could be outfitted with a few luxury fixtures to make it seem larger and perhaps even better appointed than it really is.
-All it takes is rethinking the layout of your bathroom so that you have what you need in it and you still have room to towel off without hitting a doorknob or vanity in the process, which adds bruises and stress, precisely what you were trying to avoid.
+All it takes is rethinking your bathroom layout so that you have what you need in it, and can still have room to towel off without hitting a doorknob or vanity in the process.

-If this is you, don’t throw a temper tantrum and don’t sell the house just yet.
-Even if you are stuck with a hopelessly small bathroom there are some things you can do to improve your lot.
-It all begins with planning and rethinking the use of your already existing space.
-The truth is that many small bathrooms weren’t planned, they just happened.
-Rethinking your bathroom layout could solve a lot of problems, but it might involve some sacrifice such as tearing out your tub to make room for a shower.
-TAs stated above, a bathroom is often what you describe it as.
-As a result, even if you have a small bathroom, you can at least give it some larger bathroom amenities, not to mention the look of a larger bathroom.
+If you have a small bathroom, don’t sell your home just yet.
+Even if there is no extra space to expand your bathroom size, there are still a few things you can do to improve your lot.
+It begins with planning and rethinking the use of the already existing bathroom space.
+In truth, many small bathrooms weren’t planned; they just happened.
+Rethinking the bathroom layout could solve a lot of problems, but might involve some sacrifice.
+This includes actions like tearing out a bathtub to make room for a shower stall.
+Larger bathroom fixtures and finishes can be used in a small bathroom to make it feel larger and/or more luxurious, and make it a more functional space overall.

 Long and narrow bathrooms always present their own unique challenges, but all is not lost.
-When you install most standard-sized fixtures in a long, narrow bathroom they seem to stick out too much.
-You can solve this problem by putting the largest fixtures on either side of the smaller, which is usually the sink or vanity, with the tub/shower and toilet on either side.
+When installing most standard-sized fixtures in a long, narrow bathroom, they seem to stick out too much.
+This problem can easily be remedied by placing the largest fixtures on either side of smaller fixtures, which usually include items such as the bathroom sink or vanity.
+Placing the tub/shower and toilet on either side of a bathroom sink can help mitigate the look of standard size fixtures sticking out.
 Need still more room?
-Take the swinging door out and install a slider.
+Take the swinging door out and install a sliding door instead!

-Three-quarter baths are often placed in basement additions, en suites for non-master bedrooms and in smaller homes as a replacement for a full bathroom.
-It contains a vanity, toilet and either a shower stall or a bathtub, but some builders view any bathroom with a tub as a full bath.
-A 5-by-7-foot configuration creates 35 square feet of space, enough room for a vanity, shower stall and toilet.
-With a tub, the required space increases slightly, coming out to 5 by 8 feet, or 40 square feet.
-The average size is based on the overall square footage of the home and how many bathrooms are present, especially with new construction.
-Homes under 2,000 square feet typically have only 93 square feet dedicated to all bathrooms, not including the master.
+Three-quarter baths are often placed in basement additions, en suites for non-primary bedrooms, and in smaller homes as a replacement for a full bathroom.
+Three-quarter size bathrooms contain a vanity, toilet and either a shower stall or a bathtub and shower combination.
+However, some builders view any bathroom with a tub as a full bath.
+A five by seven foot bathroom configuration creates 35 square feet of space, enough room for a vanity, shower stall and toilet.
+With a bathtub, the required space increases slightly, increasing to five by eight feet, or 40 square feet.
+Average bathroom size is based on the overall square footage of the home and how many bathrooms are present, especially when it comes to newly constructed homes.
+Homes under 2,000 square feet typically have only 93 square feet dedicated to bathrooms, not including the primary or master bathroom.